-MySQL OR Operator is one of the Logical Operator.
-Generally we use this operator in the WHERE Clause to apply multiple filters on the records returned by SELECT Statement.
-This operator returns the result as:
+MySQL OR Operator is one of the Logical Operators.
+Generally, we use this one in the WHERE Clause to apply multiple filters on the records returned by the SELECT Statement.
+This MySQL OR operator returns the result as:

-- 1, if all operands are non nulls, and any one operand is non zero.
+- 1, if all operands are not nulls, and any of the one operands is non-zero.

 - 0, if all the operands are not nulls, and all of them are zeros.

-- NULL, If one of the operand is NULL, and remaining operands are zeros, otherwise 1.
+- NULL, If one of the operands is NULL, and the remaining operands are zeros, otherwise 1.

-In this article we will show you, How to use the MySQL Logical Operator OR in the WHERE Clause to filter the data.
-In order to explain the OR operator, we are going to use the below shown data.
+Let us see how to use the MySQL Logical Operator OR in the WHERE clause to filter the data.
+To explain it, we are going to use the below-shown data.

-In this example we will pass Ones, Zeros, and Null values with different combination.
+In this OR example, we pass Ones, Zeros, and Null values with a different combination.
 This example helps you to understand the Truth table behind the OR Operator.

 MySQL OR Operator Example

-In MySQL, OR Operator is used to test multiple conditions in WHERE Clause.
-If either one of the conditions is TRUE then it will display the records.
+The OR test multiple conditions in the WHERE Clause.
+If either one of the conditions is TRUE, then it displays the records.

-You can also use OR operator between three, or 4 conditions.
-Let us apply OR operator between three conditions
+You can also use MySQL OR operator between three or 4 conditions.
+Let us apply it between the three conditions.

-Above statement will retrieve Customers from Customers table whose whose Education is High School, or Profession as Developer, or Yearly Income is greater than 90000.
+The above statement retrieves Customers from the Customer table whose Education is High School, or Profession as a Developer, or whose Yearly Income is greater than 90000.